Kalee914/HR_Automation_System/README.md

 # Google Drive Folder Extractor

 ## Project Overview
-This project is designed to automate the extraction of essential applicant information—such as names, phone numbers, and emails—from resumes submitted in **PDF** and **DOCX** formats.
+This project is designed to extract the essential applicant information—such as names, phone numbers, and emails—from resumes submitted in **PDF** and **DOCX** formats.
 These resumes are stored in a centralized folder, typically containing multiple subfolders categorized by group and position.

 ---